Driver Awareness Training

 9. I live out of county, do I have to attend a course in Hampshire or the Isle of Wight?

 Yes.
-Driver Awareness Training is a local scheme, as a result we do not offer the option of attending a course in other areas.
+Driver Awareness Training is a local scheme, as a result they do not offer the option of attending a course in other areas.

 10. I have special needs – can you accommodate me?